The finger-pointer living inside me wants to blame mother for my lifelong aversion to soup.

 And after all, my mother and I, we had an agreement.
 We forged it very early on, and I respected it always – even if ultimately she didn’t.

 I’m sure that even Gloria would readily admit she spent very little time cooking when I was growing up in our three bedroom house that at any given time had to accommodate two parents, four children, a dog and a cat.
 But even without her full time job as an office administrator for the law firm of Garrett & Fisher (morphing later into Garrett & Dimino, and later still into Dimino & Card), I don’t think Gloria’s first choice for personal stimulation and recreation would have ever been the kitchen.

 That isn’t to say Gloria ever let us starve.
 On the contrary.
-After she and my father discussed their respective days over a glass of wine in the den, she would dutifully make her way to the kitchen and prepare dinner for us, though I’m sure a second glass of Merlot would have been more to her liking.
+After she and my father discussed their respective days over a glass of wine in the den, she would dutifully make her way to the kitchen and prepare one of the Chicken and Rice Recipes she used to do, though I’m sure a second glass of Merlot would have been more to her liking.